 Kawamura Residence (former Kondo Koichiro Residence), Kankiso Villa, Shimanaka Villa (Moonflower House), Akinomiya Village Office, Tekitekikyo, Experimental Mini House (Doctor Watanabe Residence), Kankodo, Matsuida Town Office, Shinwa Bank Tokyo Branch, Shinwa Bank Main Branch, Shinwa Bank Computer Center (Kaishokan), Kohakuan, Santa Clara Hall, NOA Building, the Shoto Museum of Art, Shizuoka City Serizawa Keisuke Art Museum (Sekisuikan), and more

 Shirai Seiichi was born in 1905 in Kyoto.
-After graduating from the Kyoto Craft High School (now Kyoto Institute of Technology), he studied early modern German philosophy at Heidelberg University and Friedrich Wilhelm University (Humboldt University of Berlin) in addition to attending lectures on Gothic architecture.
+After graduating from the Kyoto Craft High School (now Kyoto Institute of Technology), he traveled to Germany, where he studied early modern German philosophy at Heidelberg University and Friedrich Wilhelm University (Humboldt University of Berlin) in addition to attending lectures on Gothic architecture.
 Upon his return to Japan in 1933 some six years later, he chose a career not in philosophy or aesthetics but in architecture, starting with the designs for the Kawamura Residence, Kondo Residence, and Kankiso Villa.
 In between that time and his last project, Unpankyo (completed in 1984), he produced a prolific oeuvre and received numerous honors including the Takamura Kotaro Prize (in plastic arts), Kenchiku Nenkan Prize, Architectural Institute of Japan Prize, Mainichi Art Prize, and Japan Art Academy Prize.